 Non-specific cutaneous symptoms may be treated with:

-Hodgkin lymphoma can usually be cured, if found and treated early.
-The prognosis of Hodgkin lymphoma has improved in recent decades with a five-year survival rate of over 80%.
+Hodgkin lymphoma can usually be cured if found and treated early.
+The prognosis of Hodgkin lymphoma has improved in recent decades, with a current 5-year survival rate of over 80%.

 The prognosis depends largely on the following:

 Cutaneous Hodgkin lymphoma usually represents advanced disease and carries a poor prognosis despite aggressive treatment .